Welcome to Jeff’s Journalism

 We are documenting dissolving cultures, as well as the stories of people living everyday life.
 These stories are being utilized for creating a moment’s pause whereby we become reminded of importance of our varying cultures and the intrinsic value of our heritages.
 This media is then being used for generating channels that capacitate community based development initiatives.

 We, while working particularly with women and youth in their self-empowerment, are particularly aspiring to support small and poorer village communities trying to live more traditional lives in the wake of development but are having challenges in doing so for various reasons.

 All of us in our global community can join hands in preserving our natural roots.

 Additional Portfolio Materials

-While my full CV is available, the following section of Jeff’s Journalism is focused on some of my professional experience before I embarked on my self-funded projects.
+While my full CV is available, the following section of Jeff’s Journalism is focused on some of my professional experience before I embarked fully on my more independent journalism projects.

 Use the “Portfolio” tab located in the top navigation of this website to peer through a window into the worlds of people living on three continents.
 Join me on my journey from the U.S. to post-war Bosnia to Europe and through to Thailand where I have been living and focusing my attention the past five years.

 From books, poems, quotes, memoirs, articles, documentaries and photographs, these sections can provide plenty of fruit for contemplation.